 The Plan is a defined contribution plan established in accordance with Sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended (IRC), and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
-Effective January 1, 2009, the Plan is a "safe harbor" 401(k) plan under the IRC, which means it is deemed to satisfy certain deferral and contribution nondiscrimination testing requirements.
+Effective January 1, 2009 through December 31, 2019, the Plan was a "safe harbor" 401(k) plan under the IRC, which means it was deemed to satisfy certain deferral and contribution nondiscrimination testing requirements.
+Effective January 1, 2020, the Plan is no longer a "safe harbor" plan and does not rely on the safe harbor provisions to satisfy these testing requirements.